QEWD-Courier/Ripple-Qewd-MS/README.md

 You should be re-directed to the OpenId Connect server and you should see the login screen.
 Enter your registered email address and password.

+Note: if Two Factor Authentication is **DISABLED**, enter the password: **password**

 Accept the Terms and Conditions

-Now enter the 6 digit number that will have been sent to your mobile phone
+If Two Factor Authentication is enabled, you'll be asked for the 6 digit number that will have been sent to your mobile phone

-If this is the first time you logged in, you now have to set your permanent password.
+if Two Factor Authentication is enabled, and if this is the first time you logged in, you now have to set your permanent password.
 It must be a mixture of upper and lower case characters and one or more numbers.

 After a short delay, you値l now see the main Helm screen come up with data for your NHS Number.
 That data will have been mapped from test data on the Discovery Data Service.